-Dr. Menon is the Director of the Experiment Station, which fulfills the university mission under the Hatch Act to conduct research at these institutions by authorizing a state agricultural experiment station for each state to under-gird the educational mission.
+Dr. Pritchett is the Interim Director of the Experiment Station, which fulfills the university mission under the Hatch Act to conduct research at these institutions by authorizing a state agricultural experiment station for each state to under-gird the educational mission.
 The mission of the CAES is to conduct research that addresses the economic viability, environmental sustainability, and social acceptability of activities impacting agriculture, natural resources, and consumers in Colorado.
 CAES spans several colleges at CSU and includes nine research facilities throughout the state.

 Dr. Kelly – the Deputy Director of AES, in close collaboration with the Associate Dean for Research, evaluates and develops the framework, principles and processes will ensure that AES, College, and Extension Services are aligned and serving our existing and evolving constituents.
 He also serves as the Associate Dean for Extension.

 Troy’s research and outreach focuses on environmental issues, especially in the areas of nutrient and irrigation management to prevent nonpoint pollution in irrigated agriculture; soil fertility management; soil salinity and irrigation water quality; and irrigation scheduling using soil moisture and evapotranspiration methodology.
 He is a certified crop advisor for the American Society of Agronomy and is a member of that society as well as the Soil Science Society of America and the Soil Water Conservation Society.
 Troy has extensive experience collaborating with partner agencies and advocacy groups supporting the agricultural industry and the water community.
 Troy works directly with research center managers, faculty, and staff across the state, enhancing communication between the centers and leveraging center resources and expertise to maximize our support for Colorado agriculture..